by Scott Mehl © Unofficial Royalty 2019

 The marriage was never happy because Eitel Friedrich was continually unfaithful, and Sophie found it difficult to make friends in her new home.
 While he was off fighting during World War I, Sophie lived primarily at the Bellevue Palace in Berlin.
 In 1922, several newspapers published allegations of infidelity against Sophie.
 She was summoned as a witness in a divorce case and admitted having had an affair with the gentleman involved.
 Eitel Friedrich filed for divorce, and the couple was formally divorced on October 20, 1926.

 After the war and the end of the German Empire, Eitel Friedrich remained active in monarchist circles and supported the Stahlhelm paramilitary organization.
-In 1921, he was found guilty of a fraudulent transfer of 300,000 marks abroad, for which he was fined 5,000 marks.
+In 1921, he was found guilty of a fraudulent transfer of 300,000 marks abroad and was fined 5,000 marks.
 He was later one of the founders of the Harzburg Front, a radical right-wing alliance formed to present unified opposition to the government of Chancellor Heinrich Brüning.
-However, he was an outspoken opponent of Hitler.
+However, he was an outspoken opponent of Adolf Hitler.

 Prince Eitel Friedrich died at Villa Ingenheim in Potsdam, Germany on December 8, 1942.
 The Nazi regime refused to allow him any military honors at his funeral and forbade anyone attending the funeral to wear their uniforms.
 Despite this, many of his former military comrades, all in civilian clothes, attended his funeral.
 Eitel Friedrich is buried in the Antique Temple in Sanssouci Park in Potsdam, Germany.